GregRos/career.gregros.dev/vault/Projects/Patchwork.md

 >
 > > [!success] Up to 100k end-users
 > > Framework’s usefulness attested by tens of thousands of gamers.
->
-> > [!warning] Success is the first step
-> > Widespread adoption needs to be nurtured with constant maintenance for it to last.
->
-> > [!warning] Just use zip
-> > If you need a special format for something, just use zip and change the extension.
 # How it works
 ```mermaid
 flowchart LR